Last updated on May 24th, 2018

 The Roads and Domestic Flights

 If Yonphula Domestic Airport is operational, tourists can directly travel to Eastern Bhutan from Paro International Airport.
 From Yonphula it’s 78 KM with short stopover at Trashigang town for sightseeing.
-You might consider visiting Trashigang Dzong and Ranjung Woesel Choeling Monastery.
+You might consider visiting Trashigang Dzong and Ranjung Woesel Choeling Monastery during a stop.

 You can also alternatively travel in public buses.
 There are direct public bus services from Samdrup Jongkhar, Thimphu and Mongar to Trashigang.
 From Trashigang, it’s about 2 hours’ drive along the scenic basin of Kholong Chu River.